factory-x-contributions/dataspace-protocol-lib/README.md

 ```
 ... will execute all other tests, except for TCK.

-If you explicitly execute them, then please run
+If you explicitly want to execute them, then please run

 ```
 ./gradlew clean test -Dtestcontainer.tck.disable=false